xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/ledger_request.md

 # ledger_request
 [[Source]](https://github.com/ripple/rippled/blob/e980e69eca9ea843d200773eb1f43abe3848f1a0/src/ripple/rpc/handlers/LedgerRequest.cpp "Source")

-The `ledger_request` command tells server to fetch a specific ledger version from its connected peers.
+The <span class="code-snippet">ledger_request</span> command tells server to fetch a specific ledger version from its connected peers.
 This only works if one of the server's immediately-connected peers has that ledger.
 You may need to run the command several times to completely fetch a ledger.

-*The `ledger_request` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*
+*The <span class="code-snippet">ledger_request</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*

 ### Request Format
 An example of the request format: